ManiOrgrim/Rikitake/rikitake/README.md

  This script is necessary for the system wide installation.

 ### test_rikitake
-This file contains all the testing procedures that have been used to test Rikitake
+This file contains all the testing procedures that have been used to test Rikitake.
+You can run it using [pytest](https://docs.pytest.org/en/stable/).